-a.
+- a.
 Description: This collection contains materials that cover the entire range of the Dewey Decimal Classification System.
-These materials vary in degree of difficulty from basic introductory level to a beginning research level.

-- Materials that provide facts and information in demand or of potential use to library users - Materials that can be updated must be current - Adequate subject coverage - Logical arrangement of information a.
-Description: This collection includes materials relating to the culture and history of Texas, with special emphasis on New Braunfels.
+These materials vary in degree of difficulty from basic introductory level to a beginning research level. - b.
+Criteria: - Materials that provide facts and information in demand or of potential use to library users - Materials that can be updated must be current - Adequate subject coverage - Logical arrangement of information - B. Texana Collection - a.
+Description: This collection includes materials relating to the culture and history of Texas, with special emphasis on New Braunfels. - b.
+Criteria: - Relates to Texas or New Braunfels - Includes appropriate maps, oral histories, books, pamphlets, and microfilm - Non-fiction, unless classified as literature - C. Adult Collection - a.
+Description: Materials include varying formats to serve wide ranges of ages, educational backgrounds, interests, and reading skills.